phillyslick/philaspice/README.md

 - Implement editing in place so that you can get rid of shows or edits where you're not using them...

 #NEXT
-- Ability to add and display in pounds. (might need a boolean)
 - STOCK - just boolean, which would let me skip inventory for now..